 - Do not have glaucoma, cataracts, or other diseases of the eye

-If you feel that you may meet these requirements, please call for a preliminary consultation with our LASIK coordinator, Heather Knudsen.
+If you feel that you may meet these requirements, please call for a preliminary consultation with our LASIK coordinator, Nikki Driver.
 From there, one of our LASIK surgeons will work with you to further determine your eligibility, and perform required preliminary testing of your eye, at a scheduled pre-surgery consultation.
 If you do not qualify for LASIK, our surgeons will recommend a procedure that can offer similar results and that may be more appropriate for your needs, such as PRK or intraocular lens implants.

 Benefits of LASIK